Boeing’s Software Development Problem

 However, this decision almost certainly lies at the heart of the problem.

-The problem that lies at the heart of these two disasters involved the anti-stall safety feature.
+The problem that lies at the heart of these two disasters involves the anti-stall safety feature.

-For some reason, as yet not known, the anti-stall overrode the pilot’s actions and tipped the nose into a dive, sending the planes crashing into the ground.
+For some reason, as yet not known, the anti-stall overrode the pilot's actions and tipped the nose into a dive, sending the plane crashing into the ground.

 When the engineers were changing/modeling a new anti-stall system, they would have based their model on a new set of dynamics that would have relied on a new optimization method, which comes with a high degree of non-determinism.